Enable Subtle Fading Transition Effects in iOS 12, iOS 11, iOS 10 etc to Replace the Zoom Motions

 iPad users will probably notice the biggest change with this simply because of the larger screen sizes, but the effect is the same on the iPhone and iPod touch as well.
 The difference is substantial, thus this trick should remain high on the list of usability tips to improve the overall experience of iOS after the 7.0 release, regardless of the device in use.

 Other than introducing a nice fading transition, this trick appears to make various user elements feel faster, though that could just be a result of a quicker UI transition.
-Nonetheless, we would definitely include this on the list of things to do for speeding up iOS 7 if you feel like it’s running slower than it should be on your iPhone, iPad, or iPod touch.
+Nonetheless, we would definitely include this on the list of things to do for speeding up iOS 7 (and later versions too) if you feel like it’s running slower than it should be on your iPhone, iPad, or iPod touch.

 By the way, if toggling this switch does not enable the fading transitions on your device, you probably haven’t downloaded the latest version of iOS or updated yet.
 Do that first to be able to gain the new transition effects.